cypw/DPNs/README.md

 </table>
 </dl>

 >Note: The higher model complexity comes from the final classifier.
-Models trained on ImageNet-5k learn much richer feature representation than models trained ImageNet-1k.
+Models trained on ImageNet-5k learn much richer feature representation than models trained on ImageNet-1k.

 ### Efficiency (Training)